-Every four years, here in this district, we have a chance to go to the polls to elect all of our Draycott-in-the-Moors district ‘civil’ councillors (seven in total).
-The next elections are in May 2019.
+Every four years, here in this district, we have a chance to go to the polls to elect all seven of our Draycott-in-the-Moors district ‘civil’ councillors (there are seven seats in total).
+The next elections are very soon – May 2019.

-If you wish to stand as a councillor, you must get your nomination paper in by April 3rd 2019.
+If you wish to stand as one of our village councillors, you must get your 2019 nomination paper in by 4pm on Wednesday April 3rd 2019.

-(Draycott in the Moors Civil Council is formally known as a ‘parish council’ although it is an official & proper local government body, and has nothing to do with the church).
+Draycott in the Moors Council is formally known as a ‘parish council’ although it is an official & proper local government body, and has nothing to do with the church.

-The council’s area covers all Draycott, Cresswell almost as far as Hilderstone, Totmonslow and Draycott Cross.
+The council’s area covers all Draycott, Cresswell almost as far as Hilderstone, Totmonslow, Newton and Draycott Cross.

 To see the area, have a look at the official map to see Draycott Council’s boundaries (in the left-hand column, tick ‘Boundaries’, then tick Parish Boundaries)